olayasturias/olayasturias.github.io/_posts/2020-05-20-setting-home-assistant.md

 1. Format an USB-Stick as a FAT32 partition called `CONFIG`.
 2. create a file called `my-network` inside of a directory called `network`.

-An example of ´my-network´ file for a WiFi connection with a static IP:
+An example of `my-network` file for a WiFi connection with a static IP:

 ```ini
 [connection]